nf-core/pixelator/README.md

    to nf-core here, in 15-20 seconds.
 For an example, see https://github.com/nf-core/rnaseq/blob/master/README.md#introduction
 -->

-**nf-core/pixelator** is a bioinformatics best-practice analysis pipeline for Pipeline for analysis of Molecular Pixelation assays.
+**nf-core/pixelator** is a bioinformatics best-practice analysis pipeline for analysis of Molecular Pixelation assays.
 It takes a samplesheet as input and will process your data using `pixelator` to produce final antibody counts.

 <!-- Include a figure that guides the user through the major workflow steps.
 Many nf-core